syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 ## onPlotAreaSwipe

 Triggers while swiping on the plot area.
-Whenever the swiping happens on the plot area (the series rendering area), [`onPlotAreaSwipe`](~) callback will be called.
+Whenever the swiping happens on the plot area (the series rendering area), [`onPlotAreaSwipe`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SfCartesianChart/onPlotAreaSwipe.html) callback will be called.
 It provides options to get the direction of swiping.
-If the chart is swiped from left to right direction, the direction is [`ChartSwipeDirection.start`](~) and if the swipe happens from right to left direction, the direction is [`ChartSwipeDirection.end`](~).
+If the chart is swiped from left to right direction, the direction is [`ChartSwipeDirection.start`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSwipeDirection-class.html) and if the swipe happens from right to left direction, the direction is [`ChartSwipeDirection.end`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSwipeDirection-class.html).
 Using this callback, the user will be able to achieve pagination functionality (i.e., on swiping over chart area, next set of data points can be loaded to the chart).

 {% highlight dart %}

-    //Initialize the series controller
-    ChartSeriesController?
-SeriesController;

     @override
     Widget build(BuildContext context) {
       return Container(